Homestead Exemption and Owner Occupancy Credit

 The Homestead Exemption is a property tax reduction available by application to seniors (age 65 or older) and the disabled (permanent/total).
 In 1970, Ohio voters approved a constitutional amendment permitting this exemption that reduced property taxes for eligible lower income home owners.
 In 2007, the General Assembly expanded the program to include all seniors, regardless of income.
 In 2013, the General Assembly again applied an income limit to determine those eligible.
 However, homeowners enrolled in the program for tax year 2013 (2014 for manufactured homes) remain exempt from income verification even if they move and owner-occupy another home in Ohio.

 In 2015, 100% disabled Veterans, regardless of income, qualified for up to twice the savings.
-New in 2016, disabled Veterans that have a total (100%) disability rating for compensation by the VA may qualify for the double benefit.
+In 2016, disabled Veterans that have a total (100%) disability rating for compensation by the VA may qualify for the expanded benefit.

 Read more details by clicking on the Who Qualifies and Disabled Veterans links at left.
 Application forms are also available at left.